Monday, December 11, 2023

 Jeff Cook, Teddy Gentry, Randy Owen, & John Vartanian

 The band area was closed, but Hubby asked the waitress if I could go inside to take pictures.
 The waitress took us inside, and I took a few pictures.
-They were busy, so I did not stay very long.
+They were busy, so I didn't stay long.

 We shared a Cheesecake ice cream waffle cone.
 After several hours of shopping, we headed back to the bus.